-To support the program, the bill authorizes the comptroller to impose an annual fee on health benefit plan issuers, with exemptions for certain plans, based on the number of covered lives.
-It also requires the issuance of special data calls to estimate administrative expenses related to the analyzed legislation.
-The Center for Health Care Data is mandated to prepare and deliver reports within specified timeframes, ensuring accessibility while maintaining confidentiality of individual issuer responses.
-Additionally, the bill includes conflict of interest provisions for employees involved in the program and requires a cost estimate for the program to be submitted by January 1, 2026.
+To fund the program, the bill allows the comptroller to impose an annual fee on health benefit plan issuers, with exemptions for certain plans, based on the number of covered lives.
+The Center for Health Care Data is required to prepare and deliver reports within specified timeframes, ensuring accessibility while maintaining confidentiality of individual issuer responses.
+Additionally, conflict of interest requirements are established for employees involved in the program.
+The bill mandates the center to develop a cost estimate for the program by January 1, 2026, and requires the Texas Department of Insurance to report covered lives for 2024 to aid in fee assessments for 2025.
 The bill will take effect immediately upon a two-thirds vote or on September 1, 2025, if that threshold is not met.

 House Committee Report: ()